 In order to speak out, you must first gather information to share with others.
 A friend once said to me: “Knowledge is power, and ignorance is its constipated cousin.”

 So get powerful by getting informed by reading Animal Thoughts and Animal Q&A. Then use this new-found knowledge by spreading the information in as many ways as you can.
 Let's make the world a just and respectful place for animals!

 If you're more of a viewer than a reader, the film Earthlings is an excellent way to get an overview of the current situation of animals in this world.
-If you are concerned about what you see in this film, you can do something about it.
+If what you see in this film concerns you, you can do something about it by living vegan.

 Click here or on the image below to see the film.